Lamar Odom And Tristan Thompson Fight Over Khloe Kardashian, Source Claims

 “She didn’t count on how snarky and hostile Lamar was going to be, plus how super-protective Tristan acted in return.”

 According to the insider, Odom provoked a confrontation with snarky comments and hostile attitude.
-Before long, the two men were exchanging blows, and Lamar’s friends had to intervene and pull them off each other before someone got hurt.
+Before long, the two men were exchanging blows and Lamar’s friends had to intervene and pull them off each other before someone got hurt.

 “Lamar’s friends had to pull them off each other once things got really bad,” the source told Radar Online.